 St Francis Xavier 6th Form College engages an internal audit service, which operates in accordance with the requirements of the ESFA Post 16 Audit Code of Practice.
-This engagement ended on 31st July 2023.
+This engagement ended on 31st July 2024.
 The internal audit assignments are informed by an analysis of the risks to which the College is exposed, and annual internal audit plans are designed based on this analysis and the assurance framework agreed with the Governing Body.
 The analysis of risks and the internal audit plans are endorsed by the College's Governing Body on the advice and recommendation of the Audit Committee.
-As a minimum and on an annual basis up to 31st July 2023, the Head of Internal Audit (HIA) provides the Governing Body with a report on internal audit activity in the College's system of internal control, risk management controls and governance processes and covers several of those risk and internal control areas which would formerly have been an integral part of overall assurance and the annual opinion of the audit service.